drvinceknight/pfm/book/tools-for-mathematics/06-probability/how/main.md

 ```
 ````

 These `if` statements are most useful when combined with functions.
-For example we can define the following function:
+For example you can define the following function:

 $$
     f(x) = \begin{cases}